 Matthew L. Basso

-The Taft Labor History Prize Committee, made up of Ileen DeVault, Jeff Cowie, Thavolia Glymph, Laurie Green, and Seth Rockman is pleased to announce the winners of the 2013 prize for the best books in labor and working-class history published in 2012.
-The winners of this year’s prize, in alphabetical order, are Matt Garcia, for From the Jaws of Victory: The Triumph and Tragedy of Cesar Chavez and the Farm Worker Movement, published by University of California Press, and Kimberley Phillips's War!
-What Is It Good For?: Black Freedom Struggles and the U.S. Military from World War II to Iraq, published by The University of North Carolina Press.
+The Philip Taft Labor History Prize Committee, made up of Jefferson Cowie, Ileen DeVault, Thavolia Glymph, Laurie Green, and Seth Rockman is pleased to announce the winner of the 2014 prize for the best book in labor and working-class history published in 2013.
+The winner of this year’s prize is Matthew L. Basso for his book Meet Joe Copper: Masculinity and Race on Montana’s World War II Home Front (University of Chicago Press).